AtanasovAtanas/pb-interactive-csharp/EN/02-Conditional-Statements/06-Series-of-Conditions.md

 # Sequence of If-Else Conditions
 Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.
-In such ases, we can apply the construction  if-else if ... -else in series.
+In such cases, we can apply the construction  if-else if ... -else in series.
 For this purpose, we use the following format:

 ```csharp